Skip to main content

 On your big day, you're likely to have friends and family traveling in from other parts of the state or country.
 These folks will need a place to stay during and even after your wedding.
 Accessibility and ease are important factors when it comes to choosing your wedding venue for both you and your guests.

-Located in Camden, SC, Abney Hall is situated in a memorable, natural setting, giving your wedding a private vibe in the midst of Mother Nature.
+Located near Camden, SC, Abney Hall is situated in a memorable, natural setting, giving your wedding a private vibe in the midst of Mother Nature.
 While we pride ourselves on having a secluded wedding event space, our venue is within an easy driving distance of hotels and vacation rentals.

 Abney Hall Pro Tip